Chamber of Representatives (Belgium): Members and elections

 Article 62 of the Belgian Constitution fixes the number of seats in the Chamber of Representatives at 150.
-There are 11 electoral districts, which correspond with the ten Provinces (five Dutch- and five French-speaking) and the Brussels-Capital Region.
+There are 11 electoral districts, which correspond with the ten provinces (five Dutch- and five French-speaking) and the Brussels-Capital Region.
 Prior to the sixth Belgian state reform, the province of Flemish Brabant was divided into two electoral districts: one for Leuven and the other, named Brussels-Halle-Vilvoorde (BHV), which encompassed both the 19 bilingual municipalities from the Brussels-Capital Region and the 35 Dutch-speaking municipalities of Halle-Vilvoorde in Flemish Brabant, including seven municipalities with linguistic facilities for French-speaking inhabitants.

-The seats are divided among the political parties using the D'Hondt method of proportional representation, which slightly favours large parties and coalitions.
-There is an electoral threshold of 5%.
+The seats are divided among the political parties using the D'Hondt method of proportional representation in several districts, which slightly favours large parties and coalitions.
+There is an electoral threshold of 5% in each district.

-The Representatives are divided into two so-called "language groups".
+The representatives are divided into two so-called "language groups".
 Of the total of 150 representatives, 88 are part of the Dutch-language group, which consists of representatives from the Dutch-language area, and 62 are part of the French-language group, which consists of representatives from the French-language area and the German-language area.
 For the representatives from the Brussels region, the language in which they take their oath as a representative determines which language group they belong to.
 Following the 2007 federal election, the Chamber has a German-speaking member (Kattrin Jadin) for the first time since 1999.

 Nevertheless, because of the Belgian constitution, both linguistic communities are granted equal powers in the parliament.
 Although in general bills can be passed without a majority in both linguistic groups, bills relating to specific issues (so-called 'community laws') cannot and need the consent of both language groups.

-The following table shows the current (2022) distribution of seats between the language groups and the electoral districts.
+The following table shows the current (2024) distribution of seats between the language groups and the electoral districts.